False accusations or heated arguments can quickly escalate into a domestic violence charge in San Antonio.

 Often, actions taken by the accused within the first week can be the difference between:

-- the case being later dropped,
+- The case being later dropped,

-- the accused picking up more charges for violating their newly imposed bond conditions, or
+- The accused picking up more charges for violating their newly imposed bond conditions, or

-- conditions of an issued emergency protective order.
+- Conditions of an issued emergency protective order.

 An experienced domestic violence lawyer in Texas will understand the nuances of your case, evaluate your options, and devise a strategic defense.